Picture the market like the ocean.

 Feedback loop forms — the lower it goes, the more they must sell.

-This is why down moves under negative gamma are fast, emotional, and self-feeding.
+This is why down moves under negative gamma are fast.

 But this doesn’t last forever.